lgnovo/Pharmaceutical-Analysis/README.md

 ________________________________________________________________
 A written report at the top of the Jupyter notebook file summarizes the main findings:

-# Analysis
+# # Analysis

-Within the Capomulin treatment, mouse weight and average tumor volume appear to have a strong positive correlation of 0.84.
+"Within the Capomulin treatment, mouse weight and average tumor volume appear to have a strong positive correlation of 0.84.

 Capomulin and Ramicane were studied for a longer duration of time compared to the 8 other treatments, (Ketapril, Naftisol, Zoniferol, Placebo, Stelasyn, Infubinol, Ceftamin, and Propriva.)